skx/gobasic/README.md

 Most of the maths-related primitives I'm familiar with from my days coding on a ZX Spectrum are present, for example SIN, COS, PI, ABS.

-The interpreter has support for strings, and string-related primitives:
+The interpreter has support for strings, and a small number of string-related
+primitives:

-* `LEN "STEVE`
+* `LEN "STEVE"`
   * Returns the length of a string "STEVE" (5)
 * `LEFT$ "STEVE", 2`
   * Returns the left-most 2 characters of "STEVE" ("ST").